Are You Committing These 7 Skin Care Sins?

 We could go on and on, but the truth is there isn’t any way around this.
 While Vitamin D is crucial for a variety of reasons (and there are healthy ways to get sun exposure) protecting your face with sunscreen all year round is a MUST.
 Ultraviolet (UV) radiation from the sun is the number one cause of premature aging.
 When you commit to wearing sunscreen every day, you drastically reduce your chances of fine lines, wrinkles, uneven skin tone, hyperpigmentation, and brown spots.
 If you’re not concerned with premature aging skin more power to you but skipping out on sunscreen could also lead to skin cancer.
 Think it can’t happen to you?
 Skin cancer is the most common form of cancer in the United States, with more than 3 million cases diagnosed each year.

 Going To Bed With Your Makeup On

 Hello, large clogged pores and oil glands!
 Sleeping with your makeup on is one of the biggest no-nos if you want beautiful, healthy skin.
 When you go to bed with makeup on you’re not allowing your skin to breathe.
 Makeup becomes trapped in your pores and leads to bacterial growth which in turn leads to acne breakouts.
 And that’s not all.
 Build-up from makeup can stretch your pores out making them appear larger, your skin duller and ultimately make you look older.
-Cleanse your face immediately when you get home, this way there’s no opportunity for you to be too tired (or lazy) to do it when it’s time for bed.
+Cleanse your face immediately when you get home, this way, there’s no opportunity for you to be too tired (or lazy) to do it when it’s time for bed.
 Another trick is to leave makeup removing face wipes (like these) bedside.
-If you get into bed and can’t get back, you can at least use a wipe to quickly get most of your makeup off before you fall asleep.
+If you accidentally get into bed with your makeup on, you can at least use a wipe to quickly get most of it off before you fall asleep.